-Solar energy is the world's common renewable energy which is a flow resources with public good nadirectly.
+Solar energy is the world's common renewable energy which is a flow resources with public good nature.
+It is free gift from nature to all living things in the world.
+India comes under the tropic of cancer, so it experiences different kinds of climatic conditions and it receives lot of solar radiation from the sun directly.
 Irrigation is the important factor for agriculture.
 Among the different sources of irrigation groundwater has become predominant owing to some of its advantages features.
 Ground water irrigation is done by pumping out of water from open well or bore well or dug cum bore well to crops through some energy which may be renewable non renewable energy.
-There are different types of renewable energy in India, viz ., wind, hydro, solar, biomass, bagasses and others.
+There are different types of renewable energy in India, viz., wind, hydro, solar, biomass, bagasses and others.
 Solar energy of which has an edge over the other sources in tropical climatic countries like India.